Open Thread 104.75

 If you say “McCarthy” with a smile to a member of the Blue (Wo)Man Group, you expect to be attacked, but it would be an error to conclude from that data point that they’re Stalinist.

 OK, I may be losing something on translation, but aren’t “Leftist” and “Left-winger” essentially the same thing?
-They are both terms we would use to lump together people from USA Democrats to Communists, even though there is a distance between them (because there are also some common principles that differentiate them from the Right, which is also a lumping up of people with different views).
+They are both terms we would use to lump together people from USA Democrats to Communists, even though there is a distance between them (because there are also some characteristics that differentiate them from the Right, which is also a lumping up of people with different views).

 Rightist is a clumsy word that may be a bit ambiguous (“right-winger” or “defender of Rights”?), but I see nothing of sort in Leftist.
 Does it have some pejorative sense in the US that Left-winger does not?